temporalio/edu-versioning-go-code/exercises/worker-versioning/README.md

    --dynamic-config-value frontend.workerVersioningWorkflowAPIs=true \
    --dynamic-config-value worker.buildIdScavengerEnabled=true
 ```

+The above step is not necessary if you are using GitPod to run this
+exercise.

 You can also provide these parameters to a cluster in a YAML file.
 An
 example is provided in `enable_worker_versioning.yaml`.